NewcastleRSE/MapThin/README.md

 http://www.staff.ncl.ac.uk/richard.howey/mapthin

-If the website no longer exists then download the docs directory and view the website offline:
+If the website not available then download the docs directory and view the website offline:

 docs/index.html